antarctica/packer-vm-templates/README.md

 ### 3 Build base box

-    $ packer build ubuntu-12-4-64-template.json
+    $ packer build packer_templates/ubuntu-12.04-64-basebox.packer.json

 Packer will download the OS and VirtualBox guest additions ISOs then create a VirtualBox VM and non-interactively install the OS.
 Packer will then execute shell commands to install VirtualBox guest additions and enable passwordless sudo.

 The configured VM will be shutdown and exported to a Vagrant box, the VM will be destroyed.
-Leaving just the `.box` file.
+Leaving just the `.box` file inside `vagrant_baseboxes`.

-This will take 5-10 minutes or longer if ISOs aren't cached, progress can be seen in the VirtualBox VM and from the Packer command line.
+This will take 5-10 minutes per OS/provider or longer if ISOs aren't cached, progress can be seen in the VirtualBox VM and from the Packer command line.

 ### 4 Update vagrant box metadata

 Vagrant boxes use a meta-data file to store the name, version and supported providers of each box.
 A URI to the box and a checksum are also stored.
-After creating the boxes you will need to ensure these values are correct, simply update the existing values.
+After creating the boxes you will need to ensure these values are correct, these files are stored in `vagrant_baseboxes`.

 Note: On Mac OS X use `$ openssl sha1 <file>` to calculate a SHA1 hash.